The equivalent constant-elasticity-of-variance (CEV) volatility of the stochastic-alpha-beta-rho (SABR) model: Numerical results

-First, we test the accuracy of the analytic approximations.
-Table~\ref{tab:param} shows the three parameter sets used.
-The parameters are carefully chosen to compare the relative strength of the methods compared.
-Those sets have been used in past studies~\citep{vonsydow2018benchop,cai2017sabr,antonov2019modern} and the exact option prices are available from the numerical methods (e.g., the finite difference method and Monte-Carlo simulation).
-These exact values are additionally verified within reasonable accuracy using the continuous-time Markov chain codes\footnote{\url{https://github.com/jkirkby3/PROJ_Option_Pricing_Matlab}} adopted by \citet{cui2018ctmc-sabr,cui2019fullfledged}\footnote{The result for Set 2 is also reported in \citet[Table 2]{cui2018ctmc-sabr} and \citet[Table 1]{cui2019fullfledged}.}.
-The table also displays $\alpha\sqrt{T}$ and $\vov\sqrt{T}$ as a reference to the performance of each method.
+First, we test the accuracy of the analytic approximations using Sets 1--3.
+The three parameter sets are carefully chosen for comparing the relative strength of various methods.
+Those sets have been used in past studies~\citep{vonsydow2019benchop,cai2017sabr,antonov2019modern} and the exact option prices are available through numerical means (e.g., the finite difference method and the Monte-Carlo simulation).
+These exact values are additionally verified within reasonable accuracy using the continuous-time Markov chain codes\footnote{\url{https://github.com/jkirkby3/PROJ_Option_Pricing_Matlab}} adopted by \citet{cui2018ctmc-sabr,cui2019fullfledged}\footnote{The result for Set~2 is also reported in \citet[Table~2]{cui2018ctmc-sabr} and \citet[Table~1]{cui2019fullfledged}.}.
+The table also displays $\alpha\sqrt{T}$ and $\vov\sqrt{T}$ as references to the performance of each method.
 The accuracy of the approximations tends to deteriorate as the two variables become larger.
 The ratio $\vov/\alpha$ also indicates how much Paulot's refinement is noticeable.

 Tables~\ref{tab:set1}--\ref{tab:set3} respectively compare the approximation accuracy for the three parameter sets.
 Each table shows the standardized BS volatility error, $(\sigma_\bs - \sigma_\bs^\text{exact})/\alpha$, where $\sigma_\bs$ is the implied BS volatility from the analytic approximation methods\footnote{In the BS-based methods, $\sigma_\bs$ is directly obtained from the volatility formulas, whereas in the CEV-based methods, $\sigma_\bs$ is converted from the CEV option prices in Eqs.~\eqref{eq:cev_call}--\eqref{eq:cev_put}.} and $\sigma_\bs^\text{exact}$ is the exact BS volatility reported in the literature.
 The $\sigma_\bs^\text{exact}$ value and corresponding call option price (in the original scale) are also provided in the tables for reference.